 - 8. Spend some time out on the water

 - 10. Markets and artisan produce

 - When’s the best time to visit Byron Bay

 1. The Cape Byron Walking Track

-From Clarkes Beach on the eastern end of Byron’s Main Beach follow the walking track along the beach and up the hill to the Byron Bay lighthouse and the eastern most point of mainland Australia.
-The loop track is 3.7 km and allowing for a few stops along the way to admire the view and take photos it will take around 2 hours.
+From Clarkes Beach on the eastern end of Byron’s Main Beach follow the walking track along the beach and up the hill to the Byron Bay lighthouse and the easternmost point of mainland Australia.
+The loop track is 3.7 km and allows for a few stops along the way to admire the view and take photos it will take around 2 hours.